mhoffesommer/docker-sshd/README.md

 # SSHD

-Minimal Alpine Linux Docker image with `sshd` exposed and `rsync` installed.
+Minimal Alpine Linux Docker image with `sshd` exposed and `borgbackup` installed.

 Mount your .ssh credentials (RSA public keys) at `/root/.ssh/` in order to access the container via root and set `SSH_ENABLE_ROOT=true` or mount each user's key in